lukso-network/docs/docs/guides/hardhat-walkthrough/deploy-custom-lsp7.md

 # Deploy your contract

-Following the previous guide (["Create a custom LSP7 contract"](./create-custom-lsp7.md)), we are now ready to deploy it on the LUKSO Testnet network!
+Following the previous guide (["Create a custom LSP7 contract"](./create-custom-lsp7.md)), we are now ready to deploy our contract on the LUKSO Testnet network!

 ## Deploy the contract on LUKSO Testnet